Carcemercado/Calculator/README.md

 ## Instructions
 Use the mouse to input 1 digit followed by the operator followed by a second digit.
 Click the equals button to obtain the result.

+## Download
+Clone repository to download zip file.
+Extract zip file to use calculator.